brndnsmth/face-detect-processor/README.md

 2. Run the script `main.py`.
 3. Processed images with detected faces will be saved in the `output` folder.

+The script supports the following file types for image processing:

+- .jpg
+- .jpeg
+- .png
+- .bmp
+- .heic

 ## Requirements

 - Python 3.x